 The Bottom Line

-Tea that makes you lose weight can help boost your metabolism and burn fat but keep in mind that diet and exercise are still needed along with these healthy alternatives.
+Tea that helps you lose weight might help boost your metabolism and burn fat but keep in mind that diet and exercise are still needed along with these healthy alternatives.
 Each type of tea provides its benefits for your health and well-being, so keep trying out new types until you find the one that works best for you.
 Drink these in moderation because too much of anything is never a good idea.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - A billion cups: The diversity, traditional uses, safety issues and potential of Chinese herbal teas (2018, pubmed.ncbi.nlm.nih.gov)

 - Beneficial effects of green tea: A literature review (2010, cmjournal.biomedcentral.com)

 - Black tea – helpful or harmful?
 A review of the evidence | European Journal of Clinical Nutrition (2006, nature.com)

 - Caffeine Effects on Sleep Taken 0, 3, or 6 Hours before Going to Bed (2013, jcsm.aasm.org)

 - Dietary Supplements for Weight Loss (2021, ods.od.nih.gov)